Abdelazizgharbi/GildedRose-Refactoring-Kata-java-code/Java/README.md

  -1- Download The project from the repository.
  -2- Open Eclipse and import the project As maven project.
-  ** configure Maven if it is already configured
- -3- Right clic to the project and choose Run As "Java Application" , choose the main class "TexttestFixture".
+  ** configure Maven if it is not already configured -3- Right clic to the project and choose Run As "Java Application" -4- choose the main class "TexttestFixture".
- -4- To test the managment rules you should run the test class named "GildedRoseTest".
+ -5- To test the managment rules you should run the test class named "GildedRoseTest".